Multiple Choice Questions

 - The Green Revolution and the White Revolution (Operation Flood) were aimed at improving Indian agricultural productivity.

-Initiative was taken by Govt. to increase agriculture production:
+The initiative was taken by Government to increase agriculture production:

 - During the 1980s and 1990s, a comprehensive land development programme was initiated.